On the Detection of Supermassive Primordial Stars. II. Blue Supergiants: Introduction

 \section{Introduction}

-Supermassive stars (SMSs) have long been the subject of analytical studies \citep[e.g.,][]{iben63,chandra64,fowler64,fowler66,bet84,gt04,shib16} and numerical simulations \citep[e.g.,][]{af72a,af72b,st79,fuller86,baum99,let01,shib02,uch17,sun18,but18}.
-But credible scenarios for their formation have only recently been found: atomically-cooling primordial haloes at high redshifts that have been exposed to either unusually strong Lyman-Werner (LW) UV fluxes \citep{dijkstra08,agarw12,latif14,agarw15,latif15a,regan17a,chon17a,chon17b,rd18,wise19} or highly supersonic baryon streaming motions (\citealt{lns14,hir17,srg17} -- see also \citealt{io12,ivk15}).
-Either one can suppress star formation in the halo until it reaches masses of $\sim$ 10$^7$ \Ms\ and virial temperatures of $\sim$ 10$^4$ K that trigger rapid atomic cooling that leads to catastrophic baryon collapse that can build up a star at rates of up to $\sim$ 1 \Ms\ yr$^{-1}$ \citep{bl03,ln06,wta08,rh09a,rh09b,sbh10,latif13a,latif13c,rjh14,iot14,latif15b,bec15}.
+Supermassive stars (SMSs) have long been the subject of analytical studies \citep[e.g.,][]{iben63,chandra64,fowler64,fowler66} and numerical simulations \citep[e.g.,][]{af72a,st79,fuller86,baum99,sun18,but18}.
+But credible scenarios for their formation have only recently been found: supermassive primordial star (SMS) formation in atomically-cooling primordial haloes at high redshifts exposed to either unusually strong Lyman-Werner (LW) UV fluxes \citep{latif14,agarw15,chon17b,wise19} or highly supersonic baryon streaming motions \citep{lns14,hir17,srg17} or the formation of stars powered by self-annihilation of dark matter \citep['dark stars';][]{spoly08,freese08b}.
+Strong UV backgrounds or streaming motions can suppress star formation in a halo until it reaches masses of $\sim$ 10$^7$ \Ms\ and virial temperatures of $\sim$ 10$^4$ K that trigger rapid atomic cooling that leads to catastrophic baryon collapse that can build up a star at rates of up to $\sim$ 1 \Ms\ yr$^{-1}$ \citep{ln06,wta08,rh09b,iot14,latif15b}.
 Such stars may have been the origin of the first quasars, a few of which have now been discovered at $z >$ 7 \citep{mort11,ban18,smidt18}.